hotosm/fmtm/INSTALL.md

 export WEB_DOMAIN=fieldmappingtm.org
 export METRICS_DOMAIN=fmtm-metrics.fieldmappingtm.org
 export METRICS_LOGIN=testuser:<hashed_stuff>

 docker compose -f docker-compose.prod.yml up -d
 ```

 Make it executable with `sudo chmod +x run-prod.sh`.

+Build it with `docker compose up --build -d`

+Stop it with `docker compose stop`

 Run it with `./run-prod.sh`.

 With any luck, this will launch the docker container where the project runs, and you can access the working website from the domain name!

+# TODO: set up ssl certificates.
+It seems we're using Traefik as the reverse proxy web server, so my existing knowledge of how to set up ssl certs with LetsEncrypt is not applicable; probably something like [this](https://doc.traefik.io/traefik/https/acme/)